Jacques Brel: Final years and death

 In 1977, Brel decided to record one final album.
 Despite his recent years away from the continent, his legend lived on in Europe and his records still sold millions of copies each year.
 In August, Brel returned to Paris and moved into a small hotel.
 He had quit smoking and, despite his poor health, was enthusiastic about working again with his faithful collaborators François Rauber and Gérard Jouannest.
 In September and October, Brel recorded 12 of the 17 new songs he had written in the Marquesas.
 The result was his final album, Les Marquises, which included "Jaures", "Vieillir" (To grow old), "Le Bon Dieu" (The good Lord), "Orly", "Voir un Ami pleurer" (To see a friend in tears), "Jojo", and "Les Marquises".
 The new album was released on 17 November and was received as an historic national event in France.
 At Brel's request, Barclay did not run a huge promotional campaign for the album, and still, by word of mouth alone, over a million fans placed advance orders.
 The day the album was released, Jacques and Maddly returned to their home in the Marquesas Islands.
+One song, "Les F..." caused controversy due to its stingy satire of Flemish nationalism.

-From January to June 1978, Jacques and Maddly lived quietly at their home on Atuona Bay on Hiva-Oa island.
+From January to June 1978, Jacques and Maddly lived quietly at their home on Atuona Bay on Hiva-Oa.
 In July, after his health began to fail, Brel was flown back to France and rushed to a hospital in Neuilly-sur-Seine, where doctors discovered a cancerous tumour.
 He remained in the hospital for six weeks and then spent the rest of the summer in Southern France.
 On 7 October, he was rushed to hospital Avicenne in Bobigny near Paris.
 He died of a pulmonary embolism at 4.10 am on 9 October 1978 at the age of 49.
-On 12 October, his body was flown back to the Marquesas Islands, where he was buried in Calvary Cemetery in Atuona on the southern side of Hiva Oa island in the Marquesas, French Polynesia—a few yards away from the grave of artist Paul Gauguin.
+On 12 October, his body was flown back to the Marquesas Islands, where he was buried in Calvary Cemetery in Atuona on the southern side of Hiva-Oa, French Polynesia—a few yards away from the grave of artist Paul Gauguin.
 His widow Miche died on 31 March 2020 at the age of 93.